 The stripy stone is Honed Ocean Black Travertine, used for its warmth, character and beautifully consistent veining, without being overbearing.
 Despite its strength in pattern, it is understated and timeless.
 We then chose Urban Grey Antiqued Limestone to provide a solid contrast to the movement of the Travertine.
 The metals bring the industrial twist specified in our client’s brief, without being too cold.
 Mixing metals such as the vintage brass taps, bronze metal mirror, radiator and door frames provides a more authentic feel.

 A key aspect of the design was the consideration of the metal finishes within the bathroom.
 To successfully implement the sophisticated industrial look, the metals needed to be different yet complement one another to allow for a timeless feel.
 A careful mix of antiqued and vintage brass as well as dark bronze was specified and where the exact finish could not be achieved in the piece, such as the towel rail, it was made bespoke to achieve the desired specification.

 The result is a design where the materials, textures and finishes combine in such a way that the overall look and feel exudes a sense of individuality and style and encapsulates a feeling of calm luxury in which you can relax while at the same time the look is elegant and sophisticated.

 We were delighted to have won Bathroom Designer of the Year 2017, project cost over £25,000 for our Belsize Park bathroom at the kbbreview Retail & Design Awards 2017.
-To view more about our Belsize Park project and to find out what our client said, view our Portfolio.
+To view more about our Belsize Park residential interior re-design project and to find out what our client said, view our Portfolio.